Ailron/Documentation-CharCreator/index.md

 CharCreator is a heavy resource and needs to have some basic dependencies to work for the best experience.

-CharCreator will need several dependencies for its work:
+CharCreator will need several dependencies for it to work:
 - [skinchanger](https://github.com/esx-framework/skinchanger)
 - [esx_skin](https://github.com/esx-framework/esx_skin)
 - [esx_identity](https://github.com/esx-framework/esx_identity) (optional)